The Three-Cornered Hat: Act II

 That night, guests are at the miller's house.
 The miller dances to entertain them.
 His dance is interrupted by the magistrate's bodyguard, who has come to arrest him on trumped-up charges.
 After the miller is taken away, the guests leave one-by-one.
 The miller's wife goes to sleep and soon the magistrate comes to the mill.
 On his way to the door, the magistrate trips and falls in the river.
 The miller's wife wakes up and runs away.

 The magistrate undresses, hangs his clothes on a tree, and goes to sleep in the miller's bed.
 The miller has escaped from prison and sees the magistrate in his bed.
 The miller thinks that the magistrate is sleeping with his wife and plans to switch clothes with the magistrate and avenge himself by seducing the magistrate's wife.
 The miller leaves, dressed as the magistrate, and the magistrate soon wakes up.
 He goes outside and sees that his clothes are gone, so he dresses in the miller's clothes.

 The bodyguard comes and sees the magistrate dressed as the miller and goes to arrest him.
 The miller's wife sees the bodyguard fighting with what looks like her husband and joins in the fight.
 The miller comes back and sees his wife in the fight and joins it to protect her.
 The magistrate explains the entire story and the ballet ends with the miller's guests tossing the magistrate up and down in a blanket.

-Music
+Musical influences

 Throughout the ballet, Falla uses traditional Andalusian folk music.
 The two songs sung by the mezzo-soprano are examples of cante jondo singing, which typically accompanies flamenco music and tells a sad story.
 At one point (the farruca), he quotes the opening of Beethoven's 5th Symphony.

-Recordings

-There are many recordings of the complete ballet, as well as of the suites extracted from it.
-In the early 1960s, Ernest Ansermet, the original conductor, recorded it in stereo for London Records.
-The music was played by the Orchestre de la Suisse Romande and the cante jondo soloist was Teresa Berganza.
-It has also been recorded by such conductors as Charles Dutoit, Rafael Fruhbeck de Burgos, Jesús López-Cobos, André Previn, Pierre Boulez and Juanjo Mena.
-Leonard Bernstein has recorded the two suites from the ballet with the New York Philharmonic.
-(For a comparison of the Previn and Dutoit versions, see here.)

-The original pantomime El corregidor y la molinera has been recorded by Josep Pons and Orquestra del Teatro Lliure for Harmonia Mundi.
+Selected discography (complete ballet)

+For convenience, this discography focuses on recordings of the complete ballet of El sombrero de tres picos.
+Recordings of the original pantomime El corregidor y la molinera are separately listed.
+Artist information is listed as follows: orchestra, vocal soloist, conductor.